jtsubcleff/2021fa-web/src/syllabus.md

 Here's the policy for **exams**: you may not give assistance to anyone or receive assistance of any kind from anyone at all (outside of the course staff) during an exam.
 All exams are closed book.

-You may not give any hints or post any code that might be part of a solution on Campuswire (except in a private thread with course staff).
+You may not give any hints or post any code that might be part of a solution on Ed (except in a private thread with course staff).
 On both assignments and exams, the web is always off limits: you may not Google anything or look anything up on Wikipedia to get help, for example.

 ## Respect in Class